JACKSPARROWbts/Pulse-Series/Hacking Series/Readme.md

 # Common Information

--Follow LulzSec,Anonymous for more information
+- Follow LulzSec,Anonymous for more information
--Node Zero linux for testing just like kali linux -Getting passwords from trash or dustbins called as "dumpster jumping"
+- Node Zero linux for testing just like kali linux
+- Getting passwords from trash or dustbins called as "dumpster jumping"

 # Essential Hacking tools and skills

 ``Tools``
--SQLI Helper use to hack powerless sites with sql infusion.
+- SQLI Helper use to hack powerless sites with sql infusion.
--Dark Port Scanner examines for open ports on a network.
+- Dark Port Scanner examines for open ports on a network.
--Sonic Bat the batch file virus creator
+- Sonic Bat the batch file virus creator
--Local Info inspects neighborhood host and shows data about processor,memory -Name Scanner gives all hostnames inside of scope of IP locations -Port Scanner examines networks for dynamic TCP based administrations -Ping Scanner pings a remote has over the system.
+- Local Info inspects neighborhood host and shows data about processor,memory
+- Name Scanner gives all hostnames inside of scope of IP locations
+- Port Scanner examines networks for dynamic TCP based administrations
+- Ping Scanner pings a remote has over the system.
--Cain and Abel helps sniffing,breaking password hashes, rainbow tables are created with the winrtgen.exe,cryptanalysis assaults,recording VOIP discussions
+- Cain and Abel helps sniffing,breaking password hashes, rainbow tables are created with the winrtgen.exe,cryptanalysis assaults,recording VOIP discussions
--Superscan(port scanner) like TCP/IP port scanner
+- Superscan(port scanner) like TCP/IP port scanner
--Passive assault gathering(only for social event some essential data)tools are NAP,Nesses,Eraser,LCP(windows password cracker)
+- Passive assault gathering(only for social event some essential data)tools are NAP,Nesses,Eraser,LCP(windows password cracker)
--Nekton CGI scanner incorporates 3200 perilous documents/CGIs -Pouf identify working framework on SYN Mode,SYN+ACK mode,RST+mode,machine interchanges you can watch -Samurai Web testing framework for pentesting the webpages -Kopi STD gathering of hundreds and open source security instruments.
+- Nekton CGI scanner incorporates 3200 perilous documents/CGIs
+- Pouf identify working framework on SYN Mode,SYN+ACK mode,RST+mode,machine interchanges you can watch
+- Samurai Web testing framework for pentesting the webpages
+- Kopi STD gathering of hundreds and open source security instruments.
--Canine(Computer aided investigative environment) for giving a cordial GUI -UACMe to bypass windows UAC by abusing built-in windows autoelevate backdoor.[here](https://github.com/hfiref0x/UACME)
+- Canine(Computer aided investigative environment) for giving a cordial GUI
+- UACMe to bypass windows UAC by abusing built-in windows autoelevate backdoor.[here](https://github.com/hfiref0x/UACME)
 - Snort to detect intrusions,for packet sniffing,packet logging,network intrusion detection
 ![Intrusion detection system](image/Readme/1653231616073.png)
 - Mimikatz allows to pull out memory from windows systems and parse out password from memory.
 - linPEAS, an enumeration tool, Linux Privilege Escalation script to find every information about the linux machine like network,directories,files etc
-- Autopsy an Forensic browser list every useful informations regarding .img files.
+- Autopsy, an Forensic browser list every useful informations regarding .img files.
 BinWalk also walks through .img files and gives us useful datas.
 - RedLine Stealer,a malware for sae that harvest info from browsers saved credentials,autocomplete data,credit card information,also steal cryptocurrency,execute comands,send back info about infected computer
 - Yeti,Whois is used for passive information gathering.
 - Netcraft a web-based tool that use to find IP address of a server hosting a particular website.